coezbek/racerb/README.md

 This script is for personal use.
 Observe the API terms of rtrt.me: https://rtrt.me/docs/misc/acceptable-use

+# Whats new

+- Added some scripts to read data from Berlin Marathon and Halfmarathon.

 # How to use

 Clone this repo locally: